How does Rolfing work?

 to profound results in bodywork

-Fascia or connective tissue are the fibrous tissues throughout our body that holds us together.
+Fascia, also known as connective tissue, is the fibrous tissues throughout our body that holds us together.
 These tissues run through the organs as well as completely enveloping the muscles and are very tough and resistant to change- they play a role between bone and muscle.

 Postural imbalances, repetitive actions, sustained contractions, and prolonged stress/tension, form adhesions in your fascia, locking the muscle fiber in shorter and shorter lengths.